georgewu99/mochi-takehome/README.md

 - https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots.html

-I used google-auth instead of oauth2client since the latter is deprecated:
+Note: I used google-auth to establish the connection instead of oauth2client since the latter is deprecated:
 - https://pypi.org/project/oauth2client/

 Let me know if you encounter any issues with accessing the sheet, running the script, and/or the APIs and connection to the sheet.
 I know it can be really finnicky getting all the connectors and authorizations established